DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ## What is Crawl4AI?

-Crawl4AI is a web-scraping tool that can conform website data into a format that can be understood by AI models, or prepared for uploading to a vector database.
+Crawl4AI is a web-scraping tool that can conform website data into a format that can be understood by AI models, or the data can be prepared for uploading to a vector database (pending).

 ### Installing Crawl4AI.

-> NOTE: Best practice involves installing this app in a virtual environment, using either venv or [conda](https://solodev.app/installing-miniconda).
+> NOTE: Best practice involves installing this app in a virtual environment, using either venv or [Conda](https://solodev.app/installing-miniconda).

-* I use the pip command to install Crawl4AI:
+* I use the pip command to install the updated version of Crawl4AI:

 ```python